wallarm/product-documentation/docs/latest/user-guides/events/analyze-attack.md

 * If the attack consists of 20 hits (10 identical hits each originated from different IP addresses), data on the first 5 hits from each IP address will be saved in the sample in the Wallarm Cloud and the number of the rest hits (10) will be recorded in a separate variable.
 * If the attack consists of 10 hits originated from different IP addresses, data on all hits will be saved in the Wallarm Cloud.

-The sample of hits and the number of other hits are displayed in the attack details in the Wallarm Console.
-For example, brute‑force attack:
+The sampling algorithm status, the sample of hits and the number of other hits are displayed in the events list in the Wallarm Console.
+For example:

 ![!Dropped hits](../../images/user-guides/events/bruteforce-dropped-hits.png)